 2.10.
-Physician Faculty Members

-Physician faculty members must have current certification in the specialty by the American Board of Allergy and Immunology or the American Osteopathic Board of Internal Medicine or the American Osteopathic Board of Pediatrics, or possess qualifications judged acceptable to the Review Committee.
-(Core)
+Physician Faculty Members Physician faculty members must have current certification in the specialty by the American Board of Neurological Surgery or the American Osteopathic Board of Surgery in neurological surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core)